Below is a Question and Answer with the co-founders of AIMatters.

 Q: Barry: When did you first envision AIMatters?

-AIMatters grew organically from my CEO and board advisory business that I started in 1993 after I left the Hancock Insurance Company.
+AIMatters grew organically from my CEO and board business that I started in 1993 after I left the Hancock Insurance Company.
 I already had the idea that I could automate the strategy industry, but I was missing a few ingredients.
-What would the technology I wanted to build systematize and automate: 1.
-The consulting process or 2. the answers?
-In the end, I decided to automate both, given Mckinsey had taught me to start with ‘the end in mind - e.g. answers first’.
+The first: what makes a great company great; The second: Were the variables discoverable and lastly: Could machines be used to achieve the same or better results than people.

 In addition, I kept hearing John Bogle, Chairman and CEO of Vanguard, preach that — ‘fees are the devil of returns’.
 If he was right for investing, wasn’t his premise also true for companies?
 And weren’t the fees that Mckinsey, Bain and BCG (MBB) charging degrading corporate returns?.
 Together, these 3 insights formed the foundation for my thinking and future business strategy:

-Automate the 4 basic consulting processes (aka: Analyze, Educate, Recommend and Execute).
+Automate the 5 basic consulting processes (aka: Research, Analyze, Educate, Recommend and Execute).

 Expand the definition of assets so companies can make better capital allocation decisions.